akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#nested-persistAsync-persistAsync-caller

-While it is possible to nest mixed ``persist`` and ``persistAsync`` with keeping their respective semantics it is not a recommended practice as it may lead to overly complex nesting.
+While it is possible to nest mixed ``persist`` and ``persistAsync`` with keeping their respective semantics it is not a recommended practice, as it may lead to overly complex nesting.

 .. _failures-lambda:

 Failures
 --------

-If persistence of an event fails, ``onPersistFailure`` will be invoked (logging the error by default) and the actor will unconditionally be stopped.
+If persistence of an event fails, ``onPersistFailure`` will be invoked (logging the error by default), and the actor will unconditionally be stopped.

 The reason that it cannot resume when persist fails is that it is unknown if the even was actually persisted or not, and therefore it is in an inconsistent state.
 Restarting on persistent failures will most likely fail anyway, since the journal is probably unavailable.
 It is better to stop the actor and after a back-off timeout start it again.
 The ``akka.pattern.BackoffSupervisor`` actor is provided to support such restarts.

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#backoff

-If persistence of an event is rejected before it is stored, e.g. due to serialization error, ``onPersistRejected`` will be invoked (logging a warning by default) and the actor continues with next message.
+If persistence of an event is rejected before it is stored, e.g. due to serialization error, ``onPersistRejected`` will be invoked (logging a warning by default), and the actor continues with next message.

-If there is a problem with recovering the state of the actor from the journal when the actor is started, ``onRecoveryFailure`` is called (logging the error by default) and the actor will be stopped.
+If there is a problem with recovering the state of the actor from the journal when the actor is started, ``onRecoveryFailure`` is called (logging the error by default), and the actor will be stopped.

 Atomic writes
 -------------

 Each event is of course stored atomically, but it is also possible to store several events atomically by using the ``persistAll`` or ``persistAllAsync`` method.
 That means that all events passed to that method are stored or none of them are stored if there is an error.

 The recovery of a persistent actor will therefore never be done partially with only a subset of events persisted by `persistAll`.